What is Dobson’s Model of Classroom Management?

 Examples of Corporal Punishment

 What are some of the punishments considered corporal?
-Corporal punishment is made up of so many physical treatments that are still used in the United States and across the wide world.
+Corporal punishment is made up of so many physical treatments that are still used in the United States and across the world.
 Below are some of them:

 1. Paddling